Describe A Difficult Decision That You Made And Had A Good Result: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face after moving out?
+What challenges did you face while pursuing your master's degree?

 Cue 1:What was the decision?